oracle-livelabs/database/kubernetes-for-oracledbas/prepare-oci/prepare-oci.md

 ### Troubleshooting

 Your user account maybe in an IDCS Federated identity domain, in which case you will not be able to assign your user account to the IAM Group.
-The `oci iam group add-user`command will fail with a `ServiceError` message.
+The `oci iam group add-user` (Step 3) command will fail with a `ServiceError` message.
 If this is the case, please follow the [IAM User Error](?lab=troubleshooting#Task1:IAMUserError) guide.

 You may now **proceed to the next lab**